eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 Version 1.0, updated 14 January 2025

 # A - Privacy risks and mitigation

 ## 1 Introduction

+## 1 Introduction

 ### 1.1 Discussion Paper topic description

+### 1.1 Discussion Paper topic description

 This document is the Discussion Paper for eIDAS Coordination Group regarding Topic A: Privacy risks and mitigation.

-The ARF Development Plan \[ARF\_DevPlan\] describes this Topic as
+The ARF Development Plan [ARF_DevPlan] describes this Topic as
 follows:

 *Starting from the risk registry, review and enhance the privacy requirements related to tracking and tracing.
-This includes evaluating current mitigations for privacy risks, identifying additional measures to further minimize these risks, and exploring alternative solutions, such as Zero-Knowledge Proofs (ZKP).*
+This includes evaluating current mitigations for privacy risks, identifying additional measures to further minimise these risks, and exploring alternative solutions, such as Zero-Knowledge Proofs (ZKP).*

 A section will be added to the ARF to discuss:

 1. the risks for User privacy due to possible collusion and/or data breaches involving Relying Parties and/or Attestation Providers

 2. the countermeasures taken in the current version of the ARF

 3. the ways in which Attestation Providers can further reduce these risks, for example by issuing short-lived attestations.

 4. the ways in which these risks may be fully mitigated in the future, e.g. by means of ZKP-based proof mechanisms for attestations.

 5. the risks for User privacy related to revocation checking.
+5. the risks for User privacy related to revocation checking.

 In this version of the document, the feedback of Member States during the meetings on 4 and 11 December 2024 was processed, including the comments up until 8 January 2025.

 ### 1.2 Related risks in the Risk Register

-The risk register for European Digital Identity Wallets \[RiskRegister\] contains the following risks regarding User tracking as a result of collusion between Relying Parties or between a Relying Party and an Attestation Provider or of a data breach of the parties:
+The risk register for European Digital Identity Wallets [RiskRegister] contains the following risks regarding User tracking as a result of collusion between Relying Parties or between a Relying Party and an Attestation Provider or of a data breach of the parties: